AshalAnsari/Portfolio/README.md

-# Responsive Flutter Portfolio Application & Website
+# Portfolio

 Thank you for visiting my portfolio website repository.
 This Flutter-based website serves as a showcase of my skills, projects, certifications, and ways to get in touch with me.
 The website is designed with a strong focus on responsiveness, ensuring that it looks and works flawlessly across a range of devices, from large desktop screens to compact Android devices.

 ## Live Demo

-You can explore the live version of the website [Click to see live demo](https://hamad-anwar.github.io/Portfolio/#/).
+You can explore the live version of the website [Click to see live demo](https://ashalansari.netlify.app/).

 ## Screenshots